WallFlower Wawa

 -

-Jacqueline Strauss (b.
+Jacqueline Strauss (she/her b.
 Amsterdam, 1964) is a textile artist living in rural western Massachusetts.
 Her soft sculptures explore the spirited nature of seemingly inanimate remnants bringing to fruition a bottomless imaginative population.
 Playing the wise fool, she probes the puerile medium of stuffed forms for edgie, more complex emotions and shapes.
 In the past year, she has shown at Greenfield Community College, Greenfield, MA, Club George, Northampton, MA, and the Wendell Free Library, Wendell, MA.
 Her work has appeared in the local press as well as the Dutch journal Textiel Plus.

 -

-Nickolas Roblee-Strauss (he/him) is an oil painter born in rural western Massachusetts.
-His practice explores queerness, historicity of the medium, and precarious 21st century experience.
 He has shown at 440 Gallery and Thomas van Dyke Gallery in Brooklyn, NY as well as the Granoff Center, List Art Center, Joukowsky Institute, and Salon 149 in Providence, RI.
 He holds a BA in Modern Culture & Media from Brown University, where he was a Royce Fellow and Brown Arts Institute grant recipient.
 He lives and works in Brooklyn, NY.